 - Acute & chronic back pain / ‘sciatica’

 - Shoulder pain, impingement syndrome, frozen shoulder

 - Hand & finger numbness / tingling – thoracic outlet syndrome

 - Knee, leg & foot pain – shin splints, patella tracking dysfunction, runners knee, ankle sprains

 - Arthritis / Multiple Sclerosis

 - Pain & dysfunction associated with stress & tension

 - Rehabilitative stage of an injury or illness

-Yes!
+Yes there is a difference.
 Remedial massage therapists are highly skilled and can treat a wide range of physical issues and injuries.
 Remedial massage uses many different techniques to achieve reduction in pain and symptoms.
 While standard massage can still offer some therapeutic benefits, it may not specifically target deep-seated muscular problems or injuries like a remedial massage does.

 Absolutely!
 We have many clients that come in for maintenance treatment or just a relaxation massage on occasion.